CUFCTL/face-recognition/README.md

 # Clemson FCT Facial Recognition

+This repository contains the code for facial recognition software that combines three popular algorithms PCA, LDA, and ICA.

+Images should __not__ be stored in this repository!
+Instead, images should be downloaded separately.
+Face databases are widely available on the Internet, such as [here](http://web.mit.edu/emeyers/www/face_databases.html) and [here](http://face-rec.org/databases/).

 ## The Matrix Library

 Function Name              | PCA | LDA | ICA | Verification Status | Verify Date | Member